Cuban Fury: Plot

 Bruce Garrett, a former teen salsa champion with his sister Sam, is now an engineer.
 Bruce gave up dancing after he was brutally bullied and traumatised by older boys on his way to the National finals.

 25 years later, after Bruce has a meet-cute moment with his new American boss, Julia, he hears she is passionate about salsa dancing.
 So, he decides that the only way he can win her over is by re-mastering the art of dance.
 He seeks out his old teacher Ron, who forces him to confront the reasons he quit dancing in the first place.

 Bruce struggles with low self-esteem due to his weight, as well as his constantly bullying coworker and rival, Drew.
 He continually dominates Julia's attention, a romantic interest for Bruce but strictly sexual for Drew.
 With the help of his salsa classmates, teacher, and his former dancing partner, his sister Sam, Bruce gets up the courage to relearn all his 'rusty' dance steps and to recapture his lost "corazón" (heart), not only for the dance but for his life.

+Drew organises a bowling night involving Julia, Bruce and Carly.
+Bruce is not impressive, but he has created a Salsa mixtape, with his own inlay, which he surreptitiously plants in Julie's bag.
 Convinced by his classmate Bejan to go to a salsa club, Bruce is given a mini makeover at home.
 The transformation includes shaving his chest hair and use a bronzer.
 At the club, there are more people from the class.
 As Bruce is dancing with his instructor, Ron openly criticizes his passionless move.
-Incensed by the bullying, he greatly improves, but when seeing Drew with Julia on the dance floor is dejected.
+Incensed by the bullying, he greatly improves, but when seeing Drew with Julia on the dance floor, he is dejected.
 His salsa friends see the deflated Bruce leaving.